Updating your Database

 In preparation for CQM reporting, you will need to make adjustments to the following in OP.

 LOINC: These are unique identifiers for diagnostic tests, including lab tests, x-rays, ultrasounds, and other procedures.
 Some specific surveys, like the Edinburgh Postpartum Depression Screen, also are considered diagnostics in this sense and have a specific LOINC code.
 Most practices were using made-up LOINC codes for in-house tests, like rapid strep EIA tests (“XSTREP” was commonly used) and urine pregnancy tests (“XHCG” and “XPREG”).
-For send-out tests like urine chlamydia/gonococcal testing, most practices were using a made up code or possibly the proprietary test ID from Quest or LabCorp’s order book.
-Getting the proper LOINC diagnostic test codes are important especially for the pharyngitis and chlamydia screening CQMs, but also for depression screening.
+For send-out tests like urine chlamydia/gonococcal testing, most practices were using a made-up code or possibly the proprietary test ID from Quest or LabCorp’s order book.
+Getting the proper LOINC diagnostic test codes is important especially for the pharyngitis and chlamydia screening CQMs, but also for depression screening.

-Taxonomy codes: These are used to label the specialists to whom you refer patients in a standard way, since OP allows you to create shortcut names for specialties that are not standard.
+Taxonomy codes: These are used to label the specialists to whom you refer patients in a standard way since OP allows you to create shortcut names for specialties that are not standard.
 For example, your practice might label a specialty DIETICIAN, R.D., NUTRITION, REGISTERED DIETICIAN, METABOLIC CLINIC, or some other specialty name.
 You can assign the taxonomy code for Registered Dietitian (133V00000X) to your specialty name.
-OP may not know that a referral to St. Mary's Obesity Clinic meets the metric for obesity followup, but it does know that a referral to 133V00000X (Registered Dietitian) does.
+OP may not know that a referral to St. Mary's Obesity Clinic meets the metric for obesity follow-up, but it does know that a referral to 133V00000X (Registered Dietitian) does.

 Because checking and updating all your codes, for LOINC and Taxonomy, would be very time-consuming when trying to meet the Meaningful Use deadline, it is reasonable to only update the codes that are applicable to your eCQM submissions.
 For example, LOINC codes for blood tests like CBCs or CMPs are not relevant to any of the 2019 CQMs.